docsforadobe/after-effects-expression-reference/docs/objects/property.md

         - *Note that in this case, Text also has its own special items, found in the above link.*

 !!! info
-    On this page, we're going to use `thisLayer.position` as a demonstration on how to use these items, however note that any method that returns a [Property](#) will work.
+    On this page, we're going to use `thisLayer.position` as a sample on how to call these items, however note that any method that returns a [Property](#) will work.

 ---